chekanov/SHllbb/README.md

 Go to "train_bkprop/" directory and train NN using "A_RUN".
 The model will me saved to "model/".

-Then  process data with trained neural net using the scripts "*ANALYSIS*
+Then  process data with trained neural net using the scripts withe the string "ANALYSIS*.
+They run over ttbar and BSM models.
 It fills the histogram "Score" which is 0 for ttbar and 1 for BSM.
-The outputs goes to "out/*BACKprop.root" histograms.
+The outputs goes to "out/[NAME]_BACKprop.root" histograms.
 The inavrainat mass for BSM is selected when score>0.5

 ## Making plots

 X->HH:
 ```
-   loss_cut_Hh.py  - loss distribution for AD
+   loss_cut_Hh.py  - loss distribution for AD filter
    backprop_score_Hh.py - backpropogation score
    kin_mbb_Hh.py  - X->SH before anything
    kin_mbb_Hh_after_bkprop.py - after backpropogation